-Details of the emoluments of the Directors, and the five highest paid individuals during the Reporting Period are set out in note 10 to the consolidated financial information.
+Details of the emoluments of the Directors, and the five highest paid individuals during the Reporting Period are set out in note 9 and note 10 to the audited consolidated financial information.

 The Company has adopted the Share Option Scheme to incentivize the employees and directors of the members of the Group or associated companies of the Company.
 Details of the Share Option Scheme are set out in the paragraph under "Share Option Scheme" below.